nextcloud/server/README.md

 https://owncloud.org/contribute/

 ## Support
-Learn about the diffrent ways you can get support for ownCloud: https://owncloud.org/support/
+Learn about the different ways you can get support for ownCloud: https://owncloud.org/support/

 ## Get in touch
 * :clipboard: [Forum](https://forum.owncloud.org)